 Here’s how your existing content and PR efforts can help you both strengthen existing relationships and increase your follower count:

 - Fuel a “follow us” campaign: Why should people follow your business?
 Make a compelling case by sharing your best content and most relevant media coverage.
 This will probably work best as a series of paid campaigns targeted at the various groups you want as followers (potential customers, employees, partners, investors, etc.).
-Customize each with content or media wins most likely to appeal to each group.
+Customize each with content or PR wins most likely to appeal to each group.
 Note: be sure to understand that the ROI of this type of campaign will come down the road, as overall engagement increases.

 - Give your team an excuse to reach out: When you’re regularly publishing new content, you’re giving your team an excuse to contact members of their network to deepen their relationships.
 Your CEO, for example, might DM a blog post to a connection: “We were inspired to write this after reading your interview in Forbes about innovation in tough times – I hope you enjoy it!”
 Over time, these small interactions become mutually beneficial relationships.